corith/LousGame/README.md

 - If you wish to contribute please just make a descriptive branch and then make your PR! :)

+- LousReady.java is main driver for the program.

 ### Todos!

 - implement wild cards (LG-100)